supremotraders2020-droid/HMS-App/replit.md

 The backend uses Node.js with Express, Drizzle ORM for type-safe database interactions, PostgreSQL (Neon) as the serverless database, bcrypt for password hashing (10 rounds), Express Sessions for authentication, and WebSockets for real-time notifications.
 OpenAI GPT-4o is integrated for AI services.

 ### Feature Specifications
-HMS Core includes 19 core modules, with a strong emphasis on role-based access control for ADMIN, DOCTOR, NURSE, OPD_MANAGER, PATIENT, and MEDICAL_STORE roles.
+HMS Core includes 21 core modules, with a strong emphasis on role-based access control for ADMIN, DOCTOR, NURSE, OPD_MANAGER, PATIENT, PATHOLOGY_LAB, and MEDICAL_STORE roles.

 Key modules and features include:
 - **Authentication & RBAC**: Session-based authentication, bcrypt hashing, daily Doctor Oath requirement, and role-based UI filtering.